On this page:

 Our Primary Care team works with general practices providing practical advice and resources to help them plan, implement, and review their QI activities.
 Outcomes of QI are best summarised by The Quadruple Aim.

 Brisbane South PHN offers a range of QI supports for general practices in our region.
-Supports include one-off strategy sessions with a Regional Support Coordinator, self-paced online learning modules and structured programs developed and delivered in conjunction with industry experts, such as AGPAL.
+Support include self-paced online learning modules and structured programs developed and delivered in conjunction with industry experts, such as AGPAL.

 Our QI programs and activities align with the Quadruple Aim, and many support practices to meet the requirements of RACGP Accreditation and the Practice Incentive Program for Quality Improvement (PIP QI).